acoursey3/transformers-project/modelcard.md

 See results section of README.md.

 ### Ethical Considerations
 Since this model deals with human data, we do not recommend to use it outside of an academic setting.
 We do not consider our model to be ethical enough to use in the real world.
-Inaccurate or baised predictions could lead to unfair treatment of groups if this model was applied in a real world setting.
+Inaccurate or biased predictions could lead to unfair treatment of groups if this model was applied in a real world setting.
 We chose a dataset that considered these factors in an attempt to mitigate ethical issues, but we do not analyze the impact of our model on gender or accent.

 ### Caveats and Recommendations
 We again recommend this model be used for academic purposes only.
 Further work can be done on this model to extend it to new domains and analyze the ethical impacts.